blehh2556/ajufohoc/README.md

 **Part B: Connecting your online repository to your local machine**

-After completing part A you have created a new repository on the screen you should see a single README file.
+After completing part A, you have created a new repository.
+On the screen you should see a single README file.
 Now that the "cloud" version exists, we need to bring it down to your computer.

 1. Sign into the same Github account on Github Desktop.